Organs In A Jar (Y8+)

 (repeat chorus x2)

-This song was written (with some help from Tim) by a group of middle schoolers whose ancient civilizations textbook was a little... well, dull.
-For some inspiration, I went back to James Burke's wonderful book CONNECTIONS to see if I could find something to pique their interest.
+I was at a middle school in the Bay Area for a songwriting residency, and the kids were complaining that their ancient civilizations textbook was a little dull.
+For inspiration, I went back to James Burke's wonderful book CONNECTIONS to see if I could find something to pique their interest.
 Eventually a song emerged and the kids agreed any civilization crazy enough to do stuff like this had to be worth a closer look.

 There are no broadly accepted multi-state standards for history, but most states prescribe some kind of ancient history class in middle school.
 If you happen to be in California, here is one academic content standard addressed by this song: